 As teenagers, we could get by on a diet of pizza, chips and fast food without much thought.
 As we move through college and beyond, nutrition becomes increasingly important.

-Here are a few key actions and nutrients to ensure optimum health through your 20s, 30s, 40s and beyond.
+Here are a few key actions and nutrients for optimum health for women in their 20s, 30s, 40s and beyond.

 In your 20s

 Drink enough water.
 When you’re rushing between school, work and social activities, it’s easy to forget to hydrate.
 Carry a large water bottle with you at all times and aim to drink at least two liters of water per day.

 Pack smart snacks.
 Adults ages 20 to 39 consume 15.3 percent of their calories from fast food according to the Centers for Disease Control and Prevention (CDC).
 Instead of racking up empty calories, choose healthy meals you can throw together in a snap.

 Nutrient essentials: Calcium and folic acid.
 You’re still building bone through your mid-20s.
 Keep them strong by getting at least 1,000 milligrams of calcium each day.
 Good sources include yogurt, fortified nondairy milk, firm tofu and sardines.